hashicorp/terraform-provider-google/website/docs/r/spanner_instance.html.markdown

 * `num_nodes` -
   (Optional)
   The number of nodes allocated to this instance.
+At most one of either node_count or processing_units can be present in terraform.

+* `processing_units` -
+  (Optional)
+  The number of processing units allocated to this instance.
+At most one of processing_units or node_count can be present in terraform.

 * `labels` -
   (Optional)